swcarpentry/python-novice-inflammation/_episodes/12-cmdline.md

 > ## The Right Way to Do It
 >
-> If our programs can take complex parameters or multiple filenames,
+> You should never write a program this way.
+We didn't implement
-> we shouldn't handle `sys.argv` directly.
+> the most important optional argument: `--help` (often abbreviated `-h`).
-> Instead,
+> Instead of manually writing handling for help,
 > we should use Python's `argparse` library,
-> which handles common cases in a systematic way,
+> which generates this for us, handles common cases in a systematic way,
 > and also makes it easy for us to provide sensible error messages for our users.
 > We will not cover this module in this lesson
 > but you can go to Tshepang Lekhonkhobe's